jordanconnelly/configure-ad/README.md

 <img src="https://imgur.com/sGyKSpy.png">
 <br />
 </p>
-Login to Client-1 as the original admin user (labuser) and join it to the domain, this will restart the computer.
+Login to Client-1 as the original admin user (labuser) and join it to the domain.
 In Client-1 open Settings to the About page, select "Rename this PC".
 Click "Change...", check the Domain box and type in "mydomain.com".
-This will prompt you to enter the login info for the Admin account created earlier (mydomain.com\jordan_admin)
+This will prompt you to enter the login info for the Admin account created earlier (mydomain.com\jordan_admin).
+This will restart the computer.
 <p>
 <img src="https://imgur.com/UaYssaW.png">
 <br />
 </p>
+Log back into Client-1 as the Admin user created (mydomain.com\jordan_admin), open System Properties by right clicking the Start Menu and selecting "System".
+Click "Remote Desktop" on the right, then "Select users that can remotely access this PC".
+Click "Add..." and type in "domain users", select "Check Names" and "OK".
+Now all Domain Users will be allowed to login to this computer.